colbyj/bride-of-frankensystem/docs/getting_started/overview.rst

 Dependencies
 ------------

-BOFS requires Python 3.9+, along with the following Python packages.
+BOFS requires Python 3.9+ and the following packages, which are installed automatically alongside BOFS:

-* ``flask`` - The web framework that BOF is based off of.
+* ``flask`` — the web framework BOFS is built on.
-* ``sqlalchemy`` - An object-relational manager that is used for database table definitions and query access.
+* ``sqlalchemy`` — an object-relational mapper used for database table definitions and queries.
-* ``flask-sqlalchemy`` - A bridge between Flask and SQLAlchemy.
+* ``flask-sqlalchemy`` — bridge between Flask and SQLAlchemy.
-* ``eventlet`` - This is used as the production (live) web server, as an alternative to Flask's built in web server or the Apache web server.
+* ``eventlet`` — production web server, used in place of Flask's built-in development server.
-* ``toml`` - The configuration files use the toml format.
+* ``toml`` — parser for the TOML configuration files.